SamBkamp/pws/README.md

 - C_FULLCHAIN_FILE

 ## blacklisted urls (honeypots)
-*honey.cfg* will be read and loaded on startup.
+*blacklinks.cfg* will be read and loaded on startup.
 This file contains blacklisted paths that when requested by a client, will close the connection and their IP will be added to a blacklist.
 If a client connects and their IP is on the blacklist, this connection will be closed before the client can send any requests.
 This is to prevent scraper bots and malicious actors who try to attack the site by request well-known pages (admin.php, .env, etc).
 The blacklist is stored in memory only, so any restart clears the blacklist.
 The blacklist parser does not support wildcard or regex entries yet, only direct matches.
 Preface your entries with a leading /.
 Example:
 ```
 /wp_access
 /.env